A4200 road: 2015 underground electrical cable fire

 On 1 April 2015, electrical cables under the pavement in Kingsway caught fire, leading to serious disruption in central London.
 The fire continued for the next two days, with flames shooting out of a manhole cover from a burst gas main, before being extinguished.
 Several thousand people were evacuated from nearby offices, and several theatres cancelled performances.
 There was also substantial disruption to telecoms infrastructure.
-On 8 April, press reports emerged stating that the fire may have been started as part of the 2015 Hatton Garden burglary, however on 9 April, the investigation into how the fire started stated that it came from an electrical fault.
+On 8 April, press reports emerged stating that the fire may have been started as part of the 2015 Hatton Garden burglary; however, the investigation into how the fire started stated on 9 April that it came from an electrical fault.

 Buildings

 The original buildings were built between 1903 and 1905.
 They were mostly mid-rises in stone, and in various styles including neoclassical and neo-Baroque.
 Many survive but some have been replaced.
 Notable buildings include: